jell0wed/data514-redis-ml/README.md

 ## Project setup
 - Clone the repository

 ### Setting up the database
 - Install python dependencies using pip `pip install -r requirements.txt`
 - Download training data using the `sh ./get_data.sh` script; this will download the data files for the ML modles into the `data/` folder.
 - Start docker service `sudo service docker start`
 - Start the docker database using the `sh ./start_redis.sh`
-- Fill the database with training and testing data using `python fill_db.py`

 ### Setting up the Jupyter environment
-- Run `jupyter-lab` from the project repository, navigate to the `nn.ipynb` file.
+- Run `jupyter-lab` from the project repository, navigate to the `notebook-dataprep.ipynb` file.
+- Read through the Notebook and execute every cell, two new files should be created after in the `data/test_cleaned.csv` and `data/train_cleaned.csv`.
+- Fill the database with training and testing data using `python fill_db.py`.
+- Start executing cells within the Jupyter notebook.